xrysamuel/CS2303-FileSystem/README.md

 ### 3.2 Support for multi-users

 First, we Creates a new account with the username "samuel" and the password "samuelpassword".
 Then, we switch to the account "samuel" (using the "cacc" command too, which creates the account if it doesn't exist and switches to the corresponding account if it does).
 We create a file called "samuel-file" under account "samuel".
 Then, we switch to account "bob".
-We can find that account "bob" cannot write to "file-uid-1", because he hasn't write permission for "samuel-file".
+We will find that account "bob" cannot write to "file-uid-1", because he hasn't write permission for "samuel-file".

 ```
 > f